 There’s no one like Banning for fighting like crazy to rescue someone while at the same time making dubious and inflammatory pseudo-political statements though, so I imagine he won’t be keeping quiet as he tries to clear his name.

-Angel Has Fallen is released in the UK and the US on 23 August 2019.
-It’s directed by Ric Roman Waugh.
+Angel Has Fallen is apparently much darker than the two previous movies in the franchise.
+It’s released in the UK and the US on 23 August 2019.
+The film is directed by Ric Roman Waugh.

 Other films coming out in 2019